zzalscv2/FFEA/INSTALL.md

      $FFEA_HOME/share/ffea/plugins/pymol/FFEAplugin.tar.gz

-and in order to install it, one would need to run PyMOL (>=1.6), and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` FFEAplugin.tar.gz ` from your disk.
+and in order to install it, one would need to run PyMOL, and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` FFEAplugin.tar.gz ` from your disk.
 You will be asked to install the